suika2engine/suika2/README.md

 See `build/README.md` or visit the [Wiki](https://github.com/suika2engine/suika2/wiki/1.-Installation-and-Building-from-Source).

-## Licence
+## License

 This software is released under the MIT license.
 You can redistribute this software commercially.
 See `COPYING`.

-It's important to include all licences for assets that require them.
+It's important to include all licenses for assets that require them.

 ## Usage